Bolivian–Peruvian territorial dispute: Riva Agüero–Pinilla Negotiations

-The Peruvian chancellor Enrique de la Riva Agüero delivered on April 1898 to the Bolivian plenipotentiary Claudio Pinilla a proposal on the bases of a mixed commission of studies, direct negotiations and arbitration from Spain in case of disagreement.
+The Peruvian chancellor Enrique de la Riva Agüero delivered in April 1898 to the Bolivian plenipotentiary Claudio Pinilla a proposal on the bases of a mixed commission of studies, direct negotiations and arbitration from Spain in case of disagreement.
 However, the federalist project in Bolivia interrupted this negotiation, leaving the Riva-Agüero formula without effect.

 Osma–Villazón Treaties

 After the failure of the Polar mission, the Peruvian plenipotentiary Felipe de Osma y Pardo and the Bolivian foreign minister Eliodoro Villazón signed two agreements on September 23 and 30, 1902, on demarcation and arbitration in the question of limits.
 The Peruvian-Bolivian border was divided into two zones: one established by the river and one by the land.
 A demarcation commission was to set the milestones of the border of the land area, from the Peruvian territories occupied at that time by Chile to the Suches River.
 There was almost no discussion about this area, since they were traditionally known limits.
 By the arbitration treaty, it was submitted to the decision of the Argentine government to whom the territories of the river zone should belong, in accordance with the provisions and titles emanating from the Spanish power, in force in 1810.